zowe/docs-site/docs/user-guide/mvd-editor.md

 2. In the Dataset field, specify the name of the dataset you want to open.
 3. Click **Open**

-## Deleting a dataset
+## Deleting a file or folder

-1. In the file tree, right-click on a dataset you want to delete.
+1. In the file tree, right-click on a file or folder you want to delete.
 2. From the right-click menu, click **Delete**.
 A warning dialogue will appear.
 3. Click **Delete**